 Lulu French first took improv classes at Gotham City Improv in 1997 and has been improvising ever since.
 In addition to her study at GCI she has also studied with Upright Citizens Brigade members Amy Poehler, Matt Besser, and Matt Walsh, and various other Chicago improv alumni including Armando Diaz, Kevin Scott, and Todd Stashwick.
 She has also had the privilege to take workshops with improv greats such as Dave Razowsky, Michael Gellman, and Aretha Sills.

 She has appeared in numerous improv shows including SurvivorProv, Gotham Beyond, Off the Top of Our Heads, The Strange Box of Dr. Oddbody, Duvall, and both performed and co-produced for Happy Birthday from the Huntleys, Pod, Lazy Susan, and her two person improv show, Beilis and French.
 TV credits include Yearbook:1983 on the Discovery Times Channel and various roles on Late Night with Conan O’Brien.
-Corporate industrial credits include performing for companies such as Pfizer, Cephalon, and Merck.
+Corporate industrial credits include performing for companies such as Pfizer, Cephalon, Johnson & Johnson, and Merck.

 Before becoming an improviser, Lulu was a musical theater performer.
 She started dancing when she was six and danced with the Appalachian Ballet Company in her youth.
 She also received various voice scholarships while a Music Major at The University of Tennessee and eventually graduated from the American Musical and Dramatic Academy in New York.
 She has numerous stock and regional theater credits performing in musicals such as Into the Woods, Tomfoolery, Nunsense, and Karaoke the Musical and the national tours of My Fair Lady and She Loves Me.